chiffa/GAN_evo/README.md

  - RAC curves weighting effect - letting some fakes through vs blocking the true ones.
  - algorithms for the evolution: Genetic vs Particle Swarm optimization
  - Optimization to induce into error a single discriminator rather than a cluster of them.
+ - importance of the standing variation vs the one emerging under immediate selection

 ## Parameters so far:
  - Structure of the layers (In>NLF>Conv>NLF>Full_conn>NLF>Out)